hristoast/sweetpotato/README.md

 ## What is it?
 ----

+`ssh minecraft@mycoolserver.net`

+`screen -x mcserver`

+`stop`

+`java -Xms1G -Xmx2G -XX:MaxPermSize=256M -jar forge-1.7.10-10.13.2.1272-universal.jar nogui`

+The above might be pretty close to the normal commands you'd use to restart a Minecraft server 'by hand'.

+But what if you could do it with just one command, like this: `sweetpotato -r`

 `sweetpotato` is a tool for running a Minecraft server from inside a screen session on a GNU/Linux system.
 It is written in Python (for Python 3), but with no external Python dependencies (except for the optional WebUI function).

 It was created as a way to simplify managing a Minecraft server by providing a simple wrapper for common tasks.
 It knows what your world is and where its files are via command-line options, values set in a configuration file, or a mixture of both!